-Contributed by by Lam Pin Foo, SEACS President (1991-2001)
+By Lam Pin Foo, SEACS President (1991-2001)

-Fig. 2: A set of fine mid-19th century Nonya spoons which once graced a prominent Peranakan mansion in Penang
+Fig. 2: A set of fine mid-19th century Nonya spoons, which once graced a prominent Peranakan mansion in Penang

 Looking back to my thirty-five years’ love affair with collecting antique Chinese ceramic spoons always brings back joyful and exciting memories.
 I can vividly recall scouring for these much ignored and elusive common dining utensils in three continents.
-When I first became a novice collector in the late 1960s, I had to endure painful learning experiences which are documented in my posting of February 20081.
-However unpleasant these experiences were, they have taught me an indelible lesson in collecting: that it takes years of experience and learning to become a shrewd and cultivated collector, and there are no short cuts to it.
+When I first became a novice collector in the late 1960s, I had to endure painful learning experiences which are documented in my blog posting of February 20081.
+However unpleasant these experiences were, they taught me an indelible lesson in collecting: that it takes years of experience and learning to become a shrewd and cultivated collector, and there are no short cuts.

-In the course of [these] three decades, I had left my footprints in three continents in hot pursuit of the common Chinese ceramic spoons and these experiences have greatly enriched my life.
+In the course of [these] three decades, I have left my footprints in three continents in hot pursuit of common Chinese ceramic spoons and these experiences have greatly enriched my life.
 More importantly, they have given me countless hours of delightful pleasure and will continue to do so in the years to come.

-1 My Reflections on Life dated 29 February 2008 at https://lampinfoo.com/2008/02/29/the-joy-and-frustration-of-becoming-an-art-collector/
+1 ‘My Reflections on Life’ dated 29 February 2008 at https://lampinfoo.com/2008/02/29/the-joy-and-frustration-of-becoming-an-art-collector/

-* Extract with kind permission from Lam Pin Foo’s blog, My Reflections on Life, at www.lampinfoo.com dated 31 March 2010
+* Extracted with kind permission from Lam Pin Foo’s blog, ‘My Reflections on Life’, at www.lampinfoo.com dated 31 March 2010

 * The complete article at https://lampinfoo.com/2010/03/31/the-beauty-of-chinese-ceramic-spoons-is-not-skin-deep/